Queens of the Stone Age: 2001–2004: Songs for the Deaf, mainstream exposure and Oliveri's departure

-Lullabies to Paralyze (2004–2006)
+2004–2006: Lullabies to Paralyze

 The band performing live, August 25, 2005, in Paris, France.
 Included in this performance are two bandmates from the band Eleven, Alain Johannes and the late Natasha Shneider, who joined the line-up for Lullabies to Paralyze and the supporting tour.

 In late 2004, Homme, along with Eleven multi-instrumentalist Alain Johannes and remaining band members Van Leeuwen and Castillo recorded the Queens' fourth studio album, Lullabies to Paralyze, a title taken from a lyric in "Mosquito Song" from their previous album.
 The album featured guests including ZZ Top's Billy Gibbons.
 Despite Lanegan reportedly turning down an invitation to remain with the band, he recorded vocals on new tracks (notably the solo vocalist on the opening track "This Lullaby") and appeared on the supporting tour as scheduling and his health permitted.

 Lullabies to Paralyze was leaked onto the internet in February 2005 and was aired by Triple J radio in Australia on March 3, 2005, as an unsubstantiated 'World Premiere'.
 It was then officially released on Tuesday, March 22, 2005, in the US, debuting in the number 5 slot on the Billboard Music Chart, the greatest debut of any Queens record until ...Like Clockwork debuted at number 1 in June 2013.

 On May 14, 2005, the group was the musical guest on Saturday Night Live, hosted by Will Ferrell.
 One of Ferrell's popular Saturday Night Live characters, fictional Blue Öyster Cult cowbellist Gene Frenkle, made a re-appearance on the show, playing with the Queens on their first song of the night, "Little Sister."
 Frenkle played the song's wood block part using a cowbell along with the band.